Social Worker with Family

 NC-SARA Statement

 This program will prepare students to be eligible for licensure within the State of Maine.
-Visit the UMS State Authorization & Licensure page to learn more about the licensure requirements in other states and territories, in addition to the contact information needed to inquire further into the licensure requirements associated with this program.
+Visit the UMS State Authorization & Licensure page to learn more about the licensure requirements in other states and territories and the contact information needed to inquire further about the licensure requirements associated with this program.